 One way to do this is to lightly scratch one cat around the cheeks, neck and ears with your hand, then use same hand to do the same to the other.
 Alternatively, feed each cat with dry food from your hand, and then rub their slobber on each other.

 Also, allow the new cat to roam in OG cat’s territory for a few hours each day to allow their scents to mix in your home.
 Be sure to keep OG cat enclosed and safe during this time.

 Some cat owners say an OG cat is more accepting of a new cat if it is a kitten or of the opposite gender.
 That kind of makes sense, but of course, all cats are different and you never know what will or won’t work for your cats.

 4. Have Separate Trays & Dishes

 To prevent your cats from fighting over food, water or even the toilet, you’re going to have to invest in separate dishes and litter trays.
 Let the new cat have one in his enclosed space so that he can get his scent in there.
 Then when he is allowed to roam your home (making sure they don’t fight anymore), place the litter tray and dishes in a different location from the OG cat’s.

-5. Give them time
+5. Give Them Time

-Lastly, we cannot emphasize enough that time has to be given to the process.
+Lastly, we cannot emphasise enough that time has to be given to the process.
 Without fail, a lack of patience is the main reason why most new cats get returned or tossed out.
 Plenty of two-cat (or more) households exist to prove that cats can get along in the same home, so persevere, and don’t give up just because your cats hate each other on sight!